Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Case study design

 \section{Case study design}

 In the case study, we consider an actual incident in the Blue line of the Chicago Transit Authority (CTA) urban rail system (Figure \ref{fig_incident}).
-The incident starts at 8:14 AM and ends at 9:13 AM on Feb 1st, 2019 due to infrastructures issues between Harlem and Jefferson Park stations.
-And the whole blue line is suspended.
-During the disruption, the destination for most of the passengers is the ``Loop'', which is the CBD area in Chicago.
-Usually, there are four paths leading to the Loop: 1) using blue line (i.e., waiting for the system to recovery), 2) using the parallel bus lines, 3) using the North-South (NS) bus lines to transfer to the Green Line, and 4) using the West-East (WE) bus lines to transfer to Brown Line.
+The incident starts at 8:14 AM and ends at 9:13 AM on Feb 1st, 2019 due to infrastructure issues between Harlem and Jefferson Park stations.
+The entire Blue Line was suspended.
+During the disruption, the Loop (Chicago CBD area) is the destination for most passengers.
+Usually, there are four paths leading to the Loop: 1) using Blue Line (i.e., waiting for the system to recover), 2) using the parallel bus lines, 3) using the North-South (NS) bus lines to transfer to the Green Line, and 4) using the West-East (WE) bus lines to transfer to the Brown Line.
 Based on the service structure, we can construct the route sets $R_k$ for each OD pair $k$.